indeedeng/Mariner/README.md

 ![OSS Lifecycle](https://img.shields.io/osslifecycle/indeedeng/default-template.svg)

+A node.js library for analyzing open source library dependencies.

-Mariner takes an input list of dependencies, fetches details about them from GitHub, and outputs a file containing funding information for each project owner, and a list of issues for each project
+Mariner takes an input list of dependencies, fetches details about them from GitHub, and outputs a file containing funding information for each project owner, and a list of issues for each project.

 ## Getting Started